Darby, Pennsylvania: 19th century

-In 1833, three of the founding fourteen women to create the Pennsylvania Female Anti Slavery Society were members of the Darby Friends Meeting.
+In 1833, three of the founding fourteen members of the Pennsylvania Female Anti Slavery Society were members of the Darby Friends Meeting.

+20th century

 Violent racial incidents hit all over the country as part of the 1919 Red Summer.
 The Darby 1919 lynching attempt was the attempted lynching of Samuel Gorman of Darby on July 23, 1919.
 Samuel Gorman, a 17-year-old black boy, was sent to jail for the alleged murder of William E. Taylor.